 Take this 123-mile trip on the coast of northwest Michigan for non-stop views of Lake Michigan along with beautiful inlets and bays along the way.
 Spend time exploring the farms and orchards of rustic Manistee before heading north to the Acadia Dunes, with a trail network leading hikers to scenic overlooks of the lake below.

 Discover more charming coastal towns along the way to Sleeping Bear Dunes National Lakeshore, whose 450-tall bluffs gives visitors stunning vantage points of sprawling Lake Michigan.
 Follow the highway around the Leelanau Peninsula to Traverse City, home to thousands of cherry trees that go into full bloom during spring.
+If you think a day’s not enough to explore all Traverse City has to offer, there are plenty of Campgrounds in Traverse City to stay at.
 The region’s 180 miles of sandy beaches and 149 lakes make it a delightful place to stay.

 Good Sam Park along the way: Little River Casino Resort RV Park in Manistee